lyonbros/composer.js/examples/model-controller.md

 # A simple model/controller setup

 Here we're going to tie a model and controller together using eventing.
+Notice that if you click "Try it" multiple times, it loads multiple controllers and each one manages its own state without butting heads with the others.
+Very nice.

 <div id="simple" class="example fade"></div>